Editorial guide

 ANZSIC codes for transport businesses

 Transport classification gets messy when a business mixes freight, passenger movement, warehousing and logistics support.
-The main code still has to follow the predominant transport service.
+The main code still has to follow the predominant transport service, the transport mode and whether the business is actually moving people or goods itself.

 Start with who or what is being moved